WHISTLEBLOWER | COMMODITIES & Digital ASSET FRAUD

 Whistleblower Awards

-The CFTC Whistleblower Program provides monetary rewards to eligible whistleblowers who voluntarily provide original information about regulatory violations within the CFTC’s jurisdiction.
+The CFTC Whistleblower Program provides monetary awards to eligible whistleblowers who voluntarily provide original information about regulatory violations within the CFTC’s jurisdiction.

-Eligible whistleblowers are entitled to between 10% and 30% of the amount collected in monetary sanctions through successful administrative or judicial action.
-To be eligible for a reward, whistleblowers must follow the CFTC’s filing requirements, and the resulting sanction must be greater than $1 million.
+Eligible whistleblowers are entitled to between 10% and 30% of the amount collected in monetary sanctions through successful judicial action.
+To be eligible for an award, whistleblowers must follow the CFTC’s filing requirements, and the resulting sanctions must be greater than $1 million.

 We are unique in that our attorneys have been involved in the CFTC Whistleblower Program since its inception.
 In fact, Christina McGlosson served as Acting Director for the CFTC’s Whistleblower Office and regularly reviews and comments on legislation affecting the CFTC’s Whistleblower Program.